jzhao0626/Pandemic_Analysis/README.md

 Scratch notebook where I accessed the COVID Data Tracker Project API for case info and then merged with population data I had already accessed via the Census ACS API.

 ## covid19_vaccinations_in_the_united_states_07Feb2021.csv
-Output of COVID Tracker Project API case data.
+Download of COVID Vaccine Tracker vaccine data.